espeon/rinku/README.md

 ## rinku
-simple link shortener, for Cloudflare Workers
+simple link shortener, for Cloudflare Workers. also acts as an (optional) plausible proxy.
 ---

 develop